LorisSigrist/zocker/README.md

 npm install --save-dev zocker
 ```

+## Features & Limitations

+`zocker` is still in development, but it already is the most feature-complete library of its kind.
+It's easier to list the limitations than the features.
+All these limitations can be worked around by customizing the generation process (see below).

+1. `z.preprocess` and `z.refine` are not supported out of the box (and probably never will be)
+2. `toUpperCase`, `toLowerCase` and `trim` only work if they are the last operation on a string
+3. `z.function` is not supported
+4. `z.Intersection` is not supported (yet)
+5. `z.transform` is only supported if it's the last operation on a schema
+6. `z.string` supports at most one format (e.g regex, cuid, ip) at a time
+7. The customization for the built-in generators is still limited, but expanding rapidly (suggestions welcome)

 ## Usage

 Like `zod`, we use a fluent API to make customization easy.
 Get started by wrapping your schema in `zocker`, and then call `generate()` on it to generate some data.